 Terrorism has predominantly been researched in the field of International Relations (IR) and, more specifically, in Security Studies.
 Until quite recently, the only datasets available were those that registered international attacks, which was the main concern of IR scholars: they focused on events such as the hijackings carried out by Palestinian organizations or Hezbollah's attacks abroad.
 International terrorism, however, is a specific form of violence, which is far from being representative of terrorism in general.

 Domestic terrorism is far more frequent (Sánchez-Cuenca & De la Calle, 2009).
 Traditionally, scholars have opted to analyze terrorist groups in case studies by describing their tactics, ideology and organization.
-In fact, ...
+In fact, there has been greater interest in accumulating case studies than in comparative ...